Holiday Gifts for Babies 7-9 Months

 Where is Baby's Belly Button?
 Dear Zoo Brown Bear, Brown Bear, What Do You See?

 These books help babies with their fine motor skills.
 Babies are also starting to understand object permanence at this age, which makes hide and seek particularly engaging.

 Your little inspector will love this toy.
 They will enjoy flipping the fish's scales over to see what is hiding.
 This works on fine motor skills and cognition as they are playing.

 Large Knob Puzzle:

 These are great for your baby's first puzzle.
 The knobs are easy to grasp so your baby will be able to pull the puzzle pieces out and put them back in.
 This is great for cognitive and fine motor development.

-Activity tables encourage tummy time when used without the legs attached.
-When you attach the legs it encourages your baby to play on their knees or sitting, which are developmental gross motor positions that you want to encourage.
+Activity cubes encourage tummy time, or allow them to play on their hands and knees or in a sitting position, which are developmental gross motor positions that you want to encourage.